-The Trust Procurement Group looks specifically at the improvement and purchase of vehicles and equipment for the Trust.
-This group also includes trade union representation and is another forum for co-operation and communication on health and safety related issues.
+The Trust Procurement Group looks specifically at the improvement and purchase of vehicles and equipment for the Trust and also has a number of sub-groups which include trade union representation.
+These are other forums for co-operation and communication on health and safety related issues.